 10. Greenhouse gas emissions and related risks (Scope 1, 2, 3)

-Scenario Analysis Results in Climate Change
+Scenario Analysis Results for Climate Change Risks

 As a result of scenario analysis, no significant climate-related risks were recognized in qualitative evaluation, such as the high-risk sectors defined by the TCFD, which would require significant business transformation or investment in the long run.
 However, as common climate-related risks in the manufacturing industry, it was found that continuous risk analysis of climate disasters, water shortage risks, carbon tax on the value chain, etc. related to manufacturing bases and procured products is essential.
 Furthermore, there is also research showing that the GHG emission intensity of the pharmaceutical sector (Scope 1 & 2) is not necessarily low, and we believe that it is necessary to assume that regulation of the industry as a whole will be strengthened.

 In terms of quantitative evaluation, climate change analysis was performed based on 2℃ and 4℃ scenarios for domestic main product manufacturing and distribution bases.
-As a result, compared with the current assumption (3.96 billion yen/year), the amount of sales decrease under flood risk increased by 37% in the 2℃ scenario (5.41 billion yen/year) and in the 4℃ scenario, it is estimated to increase by about 60% (6.33 billion yen/year).
-Furthermore, in the case where Distribution Center (East Japan) *8, which deals with all products, is suspended for more than 1 month, a damage of 72.3 billion JPY is expected.
-Such probability is estimated at 0.01% at present, but it increases to 0.04% in B1 scenario and 0.06% in A2 scenario.
+As a result, compared with the current assumption (3.96 billion yen/year), the amount of sales decrease under flood risk increased by 37% in the 2℃ scenario (5.41 billion yen/year), and in the 4℃ scenario, it is estimated to increase by about 60% (6.33 billion yen/year).
+Furthermore, in the case where Distribution Center (East Japan) *9, which deals with all products, is suspended for more than 1 month, a damage of 72.3 billion JPY is expected.
+Such probability is estimated at 0.01% at present, but it increases to 0.04% in the B1 scenario and 0.06% in the A2 scenario.

 This analysis was conducted according to the following procedure.